 The sustainability indicators used to measure the attainment of each of the environmental or social characteristics promoted by this financial product are:

-• ESG exclusionary screens applied to the core long book – see “G. Methodologies for environmental or social characteristics?” below for details on the exclusions.
+• ESG exclusionary screens applied to the core long book – see “G. Methodologies for environmental or social characteristics” below for details on the exclusions.

-The Front Office Controls & Governance team provide ongoing assurance that investment products are managed in line with documented sustainability commitments.
+The Front Office Controls & Governance team provide ongoing assurance where required, that we can evidence investment products being managed in line with documented sustainability commitments where automated controls and/or 3rd party data are not available.
 Financial Risk review and challenge investment management in light of ESG-related risks, alongside traditional market risk metrics, and embed sustainability risk into the risk profiles.
+Investment Compliance implement exclusionary screening and monitor this on an ongoing basis in addition to elements of manual oversight where relevant.

 G. Methodologies for environmental or social characteristics